Wokingham U3A Data Protection Policy

 - Using password protection on laptops and PCs that contain personal information

-- Using password protection or secure cloud systems when sharing data between committee members and/or group conveners
+- Using password protection, a membership database or secure cloud systems when sharing data between committee members and/or group conveners

 - Where committee members download membership information onto personal computers (e.g. for generating renewal letters), the data is deleted as soon as it is no longer required.